How to Email a Resume (Free Templates)

 2. Write a brief paragraph in the body of the email.

-Don’t just attach your resume and press send.
-Take advantage of the body of the email to introduce yourself to the recruiter and provide essential information that will make them want to open that resume attachment.
+You can’t just send your resume with a blank email.
+Use the body of the email to introduce yourself to the recruiter and provide essential information that will make them want to open the resume attachment.

 Keep this introduction paragraph brief and concise.
 Some helpful information you can include in this short statement are: